Fosowl/localUncensoredJarvis/README.md

 this readme will be improved..

+## Hardware

+This run fine on macbook air M1, check ollama llama2 (`https://github.com/ollama/ollama`) to know if it can run on your device.

 ## Install

 - Make sure you have ollama installed on your machine
 - Install dependencies (`pip3 install -r requirements.txt`)

 ## Run